delasign/swiftui-starter-project/README.md

 2. <a href="https://delasign.com/blog/how-to-add-an-app-delegate-to-a-swiftui-app/?utm=swiftui-starter-project">How to add an App Delegate to a SwiftUI app 🔗</a>
 3. <a href="https://www.delasign.com/blog/how-to-make-sure-swiftdata-deletes-objects-when-app-terminates/?utm=swiftui-starter-project">How to make sure SwiftData deletes objects when app terminates 🔗</a>
 4. <a href="https://www.delasign.com/blog/how-to-listen-for-key-presses-in-a-macos-swiftui-app/?utm=swiftui-starter-project">How to listen for key presses in a MacOS SwiftUI app 🔗</a>
+5. <a href="https://www.delasign.com/blog/how-to-place-focus-on-a-view-in-swiftui/?utm=swiftui-starter-project">How to place focus on a view in SwiftUI 🔗</a>
+6. <a href="https://www.delasign.com/blog/how-to-use-an-emptyview-within-a-function-with-return-type-some-view/?utm=swiftui-starter-project">How to use an EmptyView within a function with return type some View 🔗</a>